-Beef (except feeder calves) February 1, Dogs May 1, and all other - February 1, Dogs May 1, and all other livestock - June 1.
+Beef (except feeder calves) February 1, Dogs May 1, and all other livestock June 1.
 No deadline for horses. - 17.
 ENTRY INFORMATION: The Class Code must include the Department Letter, the Division Number and the Class Number. - 18.
 A buyer must make arrangements BEFORE the sale if there are extenuating circumstances that require the seller to take the sale animals home after the Crook County Fair. - 19.
 A seller can only sell in the youth sale until the summer after their high school graduation. - 20.
 Sheep, pigs, and goats will be sold by the head.
 Beef will be sold by the pound.
 Meat pens of 3 rabbits/poultry count as one animal. - 21.
 No sale animal will leave the premises until the conclusion of the sale and all paperwork is completed.